-The mission of the Fire Marshal Division is to protect and preserve life and property through education, inspection, and enforcement which requires proactive community interaction.
+The Fire Marshal Division is responsible for protecting and preserving life and property through education, inspection and enforcement.

-This is accomplished through fire code inspections and enforcement (City & Lapeer Township), fire investigations, pre-incident planning and collecting firefighter right-to-know information.
+This is accomplished through proactive community interaction utilizing fire code inspections and enforcement City & Lapeer Township), fire investigations, pre-incident planning and collecting firefighter right-to-know information.
 Division personnel review site and engineering plans to ensure all fire protection and prevention issues are addressed.

 Jim Petersen manages the department’s Public Education Program.
 He has been a paid-on-call firefighter with the department since 1988.